pubkey/rxdb/docs/RxDocument.md

 ```

 ### save()
 This will store the document in the storage if it has been changed before.
-Call this everytime after calling the set-method.
+Call this every time after calling the set-method.
 ```js
 myDocument.name = 'foobar';
 await myDocument.save(); // submit the changes to the storage